Connect with us

 10. Bookcase Closet Doors

-A bookcase door, also known as hidden door, is a type of sliding door that is used to cover the entrance to a secret room or vault for storing firearms, jewellery or other important items.
+A bookcase door, also known as hidden door, is a type of sliding door that is used to cover the entrance to a secret room or vault for storing firearms, jewelry or other important items.

 Bookcase closet doors include shelves that play the role of bookcases while hiding the contents of the closet.
 The shelves can also be used to display showpieces.